webpack/changelog-v5/README.md

 - change the default of entryOnly of the DllPlugin to true (since beta.12)
 - remove special request shortening logic and use single relative paths for readable module names (since beta.12)
 - allow webpack:// urls in SourceMaps to provided paths relative to webpack root context (since beta.12)
+- add API to generate and process CLI arguments targeting webpack configuration (since beta.15)
+- add `__system_context__` as context from System.js when using System.js as libraryTarget (since beta.15)
+- add bigint support for the DefinePlugin (since beta.15)
+- add bigint support for basic evaluations like maths (since beta.15)